Go Fly

-Go Fly (styled and trading as go^{go}) was the name of a British low-cost airline, founded by British Airways in 1998.
-It operated flights between London Stansted Airport and destinations in Europe.
+Go Fly (styled and trading as go^{go}) was the name of a British low-cost airline, founded by British Airways in early 1998.
+It operated flights between London Stansted Airport (from which it was head quartered) and destinations in Europe.
 The airline was purchased from BA in a management buyout backed by the private equity firm 3i in 2001.
-In 2002, it was bought by its rival EasyJet and was merged into that airline's operations by 2003.
+In 2002, it was bought by its rival EasyJet and was merged into EasyGroup's airline's operations by 2003.

-Its head office was in Enterprise House at London Stansted Airport in Stansted Mountfitchet, Essex.